 With its soaring eight-metre ceilings, this is the largest room in the inn and offers a feast for the senses.
 Princess Margaret on water skis backs a pre-war map of Europe.
 Grecian columns, giant urns, and a curved, plush velvet conversation couch surrounding a solo drum for a table are just some of the weird and wonderful highlights of this extraordinary space.
 In winter, gather around the over-sized, castle-like tiled fireplace, and in summer open up both sides of the room to let in the cool sea breezes.
-Enjoy a glass of the owner’s acclaimed wine, or a Donkey Bay gin before considering the chef’s offerings, or taking the short stroll to the restaurants of Russell.
+Enjoy a glass of the owner’s acclaimed wine, or a Donkey Bay gin and then take a short stroll to the restaurants of Russell.

 Defined by wood and water, the Inn’s library has aged leather armchairs under atrium-height walls of sailing ships and flags.
 Books abound and cool summer breezes waft garden scents through double set of French doors.
 Light and airy by day, embracing and reclusive by night.
 Curl up, feel safe, and explore a world of words and ideas.